Loopple/loopple/README.md

-# Loopple - Drag & Drop Dashboard Builder
+# Loopple - Template Builder for Modern Websites & Dashboards
-With Loopple, you can build your next Bootstrap, Tailwind or React Dashboard easily using drag and drop.
+Loopple helps you build dashboards and website templates faster, significantly cutting down your development time.
+Our platform empowers you to create templates using popular frameworks such as Bootstrap, Tailwind CSS, and Chakra UI, allowing for even greater flexibility and customization.

 ![Loopple Image](https://www.loopple.com/img/editor.png)